 The Council normally meets twice a year and, based on the recommendations of its subcommittees - the EC, the FC, and the NC - decides, approves, and oversees the implementation of strategies and policies of HLBI.
 The Council also approves the audited financial statements and decides on any other AGM matter.

-In addition to the Chairman and CEO, the Council members and alternates as of 31 December 2022 are shown on the next page.
+In addition to the Chairman and CEO, the Council members and alternates as of 31 December 2023 are: